 Exciting news from the Goring Residents’ Association (GRA) – we now have a new committee!

-Over the past 5 months, there was some uncertainty about the future of the GRA, and we were facing the real possibility of disbanding.
 Thanks to the hard work of some people who share a vision for Goring, we now have a full committee ready to lead the way!

 We’re pleased to announce that at the Annual General Meeting on September 12th 2024, a new committee of 14 members was nominated and elected.
 This means the GRA is more sustainable and we’ll continue our mission to protect Goring’s green spaces and to foster community spirit among the residents of Goring.